Renter-friendly TV Mount Tips for Those Who Are Moving out, Moving in, and Everything in Between

 According to the Census Bureau and Pew Research Center, there are 20 million rental properties in the United States.
 A majority of rentals are apartments, located in a complex or a large building with multiple units, but some landlords opt to rent out a single home, leasing individual rooms or floors.

 Regardless of the set up, the average size of an apartment is 882 square feet and the smallest apartments in the country are located in Seattle, Chicago, and New York.
 So it should be no surprise that when it comes to storing larger items like TVs, shelving, and storage units, renters look to their walls as a space-saving solution.

 Mounting your flat screen on the wall also frees up tabletop space that’s essential for other storage in a small rental.
 Placing a large item, like a TV, on the wall, makes tabletops and countertops available for storing game consoles, books, lamps, plants, and organizers to keep miscellaneous items tidy.
 But if you’re nervous about drilling into the wall, we don’t blame you.
 Consider an apartment-friendly TV mount, instead.

 Even if you are hesitant to drill a hole for a wall mount, if you fill the hole and paint over it before you move out, you could easily walk away with your security deposit and piece of mind.
 If you aren’t ready to take the plunge and drill into your walls, there are other options for apartment-friendly mounts that don’t require any drilling.

 Pillar Standing TV Mount

-You can adjust the height of this pillar tv stand to achieve the right viewing experience, and at just 26” at its base, this pillar stand is a great, low-profile way to hang a tv without making holes.
+You can adjust the height of this pillar TV stand to achieve the right viewing experience, and at just 26” at its base, this pillar stand is a great, low-profile way to hang a television without making holes.

 Corner TV Stands & Consoles